 Moore explains the use of nature as sink, the production of negative value, and the superweed effect in his essay “Cheap Food and Bad Climate: From Surplus Value to Negative Value in the Capitalist World-Ecology”.
-The use of nature as sink refers to using nature as a catch-all for waste and agricultural byproducts, which have started to rebound and accumulateOne way to lessen the impact of the agricultural sector is to promote practices that increase efficiency (Aschermann-Witzel 2015).
+The use of nature as sink refers to using nature as a catch-all for waste and agricultural byproducts, which have started to rebound and accumulate.
+One way to lessen the impact of the agricultural sector is to promote practices that increase efficiency (Aschermann-Witzel 2015).
 Increasing efficiency in this system would require minimizing losses and waste.
 The most obvious source of inefficiency and losses in the agricultural system is food waste.
 Though losses in the food supply chain occur at many points, wastage of food at the household level is a big contributor.
 As reported by Schanes et al., households are the biggest contributors to food waste compared to any other point on the food supply chain in industrialized nations like the U.S. (Schanes et al., 2018, 978).

 In addition, assessing these digital food pathways can help minimize food waste by facilitating food sharing.
 This would look like connecting groups with a food surplus (that would otherwise be wasted) with food-insecure households, which could be done through developing digital platforms.
 This paper adds to a broader conversation about food pathways, by adding a food pathways perspective that incorporates food pathways that are mediated by ICT.
 In addition, the experimental methodology of this paper also adds to the literature about online-based research methods.
 While online based research methods might not provide sufficient data for some topics, an increasing digitally-mediated world presents a growing need for experimental and creative methods for conducting research online.
 This paper diverges from previous studies because it relies on exclusively online research methodologies for data collection.

 Edwards and Davies propose that diagramming food sharing ecosystems can be used to assess and demonstrate the possibilities of vertical and horizontal connection within food systems (Edwards and Davies 2018).
-Though the topic of this paper obviously relevant to urban agriculture practitioners and scholars, it might also provide insight to a variety of audiences considering the multidisciplinary and interconnected world that urban agriculture reaches into.
+Though the topic of this paper is obviously relevant to urban agriculture practitioners and scholars, it might also provide insight to a variety of audiences considering the multidisciplinary and interconnected world that urban agriculture reaches into.
 Thus, there is a need to update the past literature to account for these changes.
 Moreover, this also a need for methods and frameworks that can be used by a variety of actors to identify local food pathways that can be strengthened.

 The methods of this paper can be applied to evaluate which UA agricultural organizations have an interest in expanding accessibility to their food resources via digital technology.
 In addition, the diagramming process might help reveal streams of food related waste and opportunities for circular economy approaches, in addition to opportunities to improve the efficiency and monitoring of farming within cities.
 Further research might investigate other food pathways systems in Chicago: investigate how food is being produced and consumed, what kind of food systems and relationships exist, what needs there might be to fulfill, and what might be able to fulfill it but is not connected yet.